 No its not over yet.
 Now the actual cooking starts. :)

 You have to seal the cover of this pan with some dough so that the heat within it cannot escape.
 Now you have to put it on "Dum".
 How to do that??

 - You have to take an even larger flat bottomed pan and put some water in it.
 Put the water to boil and when it boils place the biriyani pan over it.
 Place it on low flame over the stove.

 - Take a tawa (disk shaped griddle) and place it on medium flame and place the biriyani pan over it.

 According to my experience the first method is better.

 Remember the more time you keep ur biriyani on dum the tastier it is.. :)

 Serve it hot with Raita or Salan :)

-This is my entry for the Hot and Spicy Treats- March event at Food Corner.
+This is my entry for the Cook Click and Devour and Hot and Spicy Treats- March event at Food Corner.